 If your house was built after 1974 you can also check the original planning permission for your property/estate to see if one of the conditions of planning permission was that no further development could be carried out without an application being made to us.
 Planning applications from 1974 onwards are available on our search facility.
 Our search facility can also be used to find out if a development has planning permission.

 In certain parts of Chester, permitted development rights have been removed that would otherwise have allowed houses to change to houses in multiple occupation (HMO).
 If you are intending to change a house to an HMO, you can find out more about these Article 4 directions in our planning policy pages.

 If your plans do not fall under permitted development you will need to find out more about what permissions, consents and approvals you need.
-More information can be found on our permissions and approval page.

 Lawful development certificate